Reusable Menstrual Cups

 There are a few options in the disposable menstrual cup area if the reusable option is not your cup of choice.
 Although I do love that the reusable menstrual cups can last for up to 10 years if properly taken care of, sometime the disposable menstrual cups are useful.

-There is also the Flex cup which bought Instead Soft Cups.
-From what I can tell and reviews I have seen this seems to be the same as the disposable soft cup but in a different color and more expensive.
-When it was first announced that the flex was going to be released I though it was going to be this cook new menstrual product but it looks just like the soft cup.
-According to the Flex company website there is a small difference:
+When it was first announced that the flex was going to be released I though it was going to be this cool new menstrual product but it looks just like the Instead Soft Cup that you used to be able to buy at the drug store.
+According to the Flex company website there is a small difference.

 They offer a free 1 month trial and then it is $20 per month after that and they ship a new monthly supply of 8 flex disk each month for that $20 monthly fee.

 I have a box of Instead Soft Cups that I use occasionally with my EVA Cup.
 My personal review of the soft cup is that it is good for lighter days.
 I will use one on the second to last day or last day of my period.
 It is comfortable, it is actually easier to put in and take out but I feel it is slightly messier and leaks a little when using the bathroom when not ready to be removed just yet.
 My box of 12 has actually lasted me over a year which is also why I don’t see the need to pay $20 a month for the Flex subscription.